tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ## (A Personal) Prologue

 This post is a little special.
-One of the main reasons is that I'm taking to writing after a year, as I managed to burn myself out completely in the past 6 months.
+One of the main reasons is that I'm taking to writing after a year, as I managed to burn myself out completely in the past six months.

 I am glad for people who have taken the time out to read and review what I have to say on things I like.
 That was a big part of what has kept me writing.